anshgoyalevil/encrypto/README.md

 ## Encryptox

-A powerful encryption tool that can encrypt and decrypt any file type.
+A powerful encryption tool that can encrypt and decrypt any file type using the `AES-256-CBC` encryption algorithm.

 ### How to use?